-Welcome to the May Mock Trial Class
+Welcome to Mock Trial

 In this class, I will help you teach a mock trial class to a group of students or an individual student.
 You will be amazed at how fascinating young people find legal concepts!
 Through these lessons, students will learn a great deal about the U.S. legal system through different cases, information on the court system, and more.
 Culminating with a mock trial allows students to actively engage with the material they have learned.